ccweerasinghe1994/ApacheKafkaForEventDrivenSpringBootMicroservices/docs/8. Kafka Consumer - Spring Boot Microservice/readme.md

 ## 3. Creating a new Spring Boot project

+let's create a new Spring Boot project using Spring Initializr. with dependencies:

+- Spring Web
+- Spring for Apache Kafka
+- Spring Boot DevTools

 ## 4. Kafka Consumer Configuration Properties

 ## 5. Kafka Consumer with @KafkaEventListener and @KafkaHandler annotations